nationalparkservice/places-typeahead/README.md

 ## Developers

-In order to build and test typeahead.js, you'll need to install its dev dependencies (`$ npm install`) and have [grunt-cli](https://github.com/gruntjs/grunt-cli) installed (`$ npm install -g grunt-cli`).
+In order to build and test places-typeahead, you'll need to install its dev dependencies (`$ npm install`) and have [grunt-cli](https://github.com/gruntjs/grunt-cli) installed (`$ npm install -g grunt-cli`).
 Below is an overview of the available Grunt tasks that'll be useful in development:

 * `grunt build` – Builds *places-typeahead* from source.
 * `grunt lint` – Runs source and test files through JSHint.